George Pickett: Early life and education

-George Edward Pickett was born in his grandfather's shop in Richmond, Virginia, on January 16, 1825, and raised on his family's plantation at Turkey Island.
+George Edward Pickett was born in his grandfather's shop in Richmond, Virginia, on January 16, 1825, and raised on his family's plantation at Turkey Island, where dozens of people enslaved by the Pickett family worked.
 He was the first of the eight children of Robert and Mary Pickett, a prominent old Virginia family of English and French Huguenot origins.
 He was a cousin of future Confederate general Henry Heth.

 For a time in the 1840s, Pickett lived and served as a law clerk for his uncle Andrew Johnston in Quincy, Illinois.
 He went to Springfield, Illinois, to study law, but at the age of 17 he was appointed to the United States Military Academy.
 Legend has it that Pickett's appointment was secured for him by Abraham Lincoln, but this is largely believed to be a story circulated by his widow following his death.
 Lincoln, as an Illinois state legislator at the time, could not nominate candidates, although he did give the young man advice after he was accepted.
 In fact, Pickett was appointed by Illinois Congressman John T. Stuart, a friend of Pickett's uncle and a law partner of Lincoln.

 Pickett was popular as a cadet at West Point.
 He was mischievous and a player of pranks, "a man of ability, but belonging to a cadet set that appeared to have no ambition for class standing and wanted to do only enough study to secure their graduation."
 At a time when often a third of the class left before graduation, Pickett persisted, working off his demerits and doing enough in his studies to graduate, ranking last of the 59 surviving students in the Class of 1846.
 It is a position held with some backhanded distinction, referred to today as the "goat", for both its stubbornness and tenacity.
 Ordinarily, such a showing would be a ticket to an obscure posting and a dead-end career, but Pickett, like George Armstrong Custer a generation later, had the fortune to graduate just as a war broke out, resulting in a sudden need for many junior army officers.
 Pickett's cousin Henry Heth graduated last in the Class of 1847.